Intruder Alarms: First Line of Defence

 Dual Technology as Standard

-Using our experience, which extends over 30 years in the electronic security industry, we have developed an intruder alarm specification that is designed to reduce false alarms from the outset.
+Using our experience as one of the UK’s leading security companies, which extends over 30 years in the electronic security industry, we have developed an intruder alarm specification that is designed to reduce false alarms from the outset.

 We achieve this primarily by using Dual Technology detectors.
 Utilising two completely different detection methods – a traditional PIR (Passive Infrared Sensor) and a microwave detector.
 These units are triggered by different sources, meaning the possibility of false alarms is greatly reduced.

 Reducing false alarms is further aided by implementing sequential monitoring.

 This system ensures the first activation being transmitted to the ARC (Alarm Receiving Centre) only attracts key-holder response.
 However, when the second activation comes through from a separate detector, the ARC operative escalates the alarm for Police response.

 A single activation could clearly be a false alarm, but when the second event occurs it is more likely to be a genuine intrusion event and the Police can be dispatched with confidence.